mc1arke/sonarqube-community-branch-plugin/README.md

 URL `https://raw.githubusercontent.com/mc1arke/sonarqube-community-branch-plugin/master/src/main/resources/static`, or
 download the files from this location and host them themself.

+SVG images are hidden in Gmail because of security reasons.
+To use PNG images instead, set `Use png images` to True in `General > Pull Request` settings.
+See: [Issue #558](https://github.com/mc1arke/sonarqube-community-branch-plugin/issues/558)

 # Building the plugin from source

 If you want to try and test the current branch or build it for your development execute `./gradlew clean build`